alesandreo/pragprog/tips.md

 ## 13. Eliminate Effects Between Unrelated Things
 When designing things, keep them independent which will make them easier to use.

+## 14. There Are No Final Decisions
+Nothing should be set in stone.

+## 15. Use Tracer Bullets to Find the Target
+Use tracer bullets in code to hone in on your target.
+Being close gives more advantages than not knowing where your target is.

+## 16. Prototype to Learn
+The code doesn't matter.
+The only thing that matters is that you learn how something works.